Skip to main content

 • A video embedded via embed does not allow detecting whether the learner is watching it: the inactivity modal may appear after 15 minutes.

-🧠 Understanding the Pedagogical Value of Video
+🧠 Understand the Instructional Value

 Video is particularly effective for demonstrating a gesture, showing a procedure, or humanizing content with a testimonial.
 It engages an additional sensory channel and can reduce the cognitive load associated with reading.